avacallery/movieapi/README.md

 //Use environment variable PORT to listen to the app using process.env.PORT
     //const port = process.env.PORT || 3000;
     app.listen(port, () => { console.log('Listening on port ${port}')});
+//Use HTTP Get/Post requests to get movie genres/create new genres using Postman
+    //returned objects from these requests must be parsed and returned back to the client when altered with new id (ex. {"name": "comedy"} should return {"id":6, name: "comedy"} when you use the get request to display /api/genres)
+//npm i joi to validate the input that the client puts in
+    //joi allows you to create blueprints or schemas for JavaScript objects to ensure validation of key information
+    //joi returns proper error messages to the client